HashBrownCMS/hashbrown-cms/README.md

 # HashBrown CMS

-A free and open-source headless CMS built with Node.js and MongoDB Multiple projects and environments are a fundamental part of HashBrown's structure, so you only need one CMS for all of your website needs.
+A free and open-source headless CMS built with Node.js and MongoDB.

+Multiple projects and environments are a fundamental part of HashBrown's structure, so you only need one CMS for all of your website needs.

 ## Guides